dnicolson/CopySauce/README.md

 #CopySauce

-CopySauce was developed for working on Sitecore .NET projects to circumvent the build process by copying static files to the webroot.
-It should also work for .NET projects where the webroot is separate to the source files.
+CopySauce was developed for working on Sitecore .NET projects to circumvent the build process by copying static files to the web root.
+It should also work for .NET projects where the web root is separate to the source files.

 ##Configuring

-Projects, file types and exclude patterns can be manually managed by editing this file:

-`~\AppData\Local\CopySauce\CopySauce.json`
+When first launched there will be a prompt to locate the project and web root directories.
+After this a `.CopySauce.json` will be created in the root of the project directory with these options:

+    {
+        "web_root": "",
+        "file_exclude_patterns": [
+            "^\\.",
+            ".*\\.cs$"
+        ],
+        "folder_exclude_patterns": [
+            "^\\."
+        ],
+        "folders_to_watch": [
+            "css",
+            "images",
+            "img",
+            "javascript",
+            "js",
+            "layouts",
+            "views",
+            "xsl"
+        ],
+        "cmd_after_copy": ""
+    }

 ##Requirements